-So, depending on the area you live in, know the availability of the vaccine from a healthcare provider.
+So, depending on the area a person lives in, know the availability of the vaccine from a healthcare provider.
 Also, health departments, pharmacies, doctor offices, and hospitals play a major role in administering vaccines.
-Your doctor will also guide you to seek the vaccine in your hometown.

-Currently, there are 38 approved vaccines (that are approved by different national Government bodies) and ten vaccines that are listed by WHO for Emergency Use Listing (EUL).
+Currently, there are 38 approved vaccines (that are approved by different national Government bodies) and ten vaccines that are listed by WHO (World Health Organization) for Emergency Use Listing (EUL).
 The vaccines granted Emergency Use Listing (EUL) by WHO are:

 The COVID-19 vaccines are safe for people with type 1 or type 2 diabetes, prediabetes, or gestational diabetes.
-The vaccines were approved by the US Food and Drug Administration under an emergency use authorization.
+The vaccines were approved by the United States Food and Drug Administration under an emergency use authorization.
 To be approved, vaccines must go through a rigorous trial process that includes several phases addressing safety and efficacy.
-However, the data on immune response in DM patients with COVID-19 are scarce.
-A few prominent clinical trials done to test the safety of these vaccines in adults of all ages, as well as chronic health conditions, include:
+However, the data on immune response in diabetic patients with COVID-19 are scarce.
+A few prominent clinical trials have been done to test the safety of these vaccines in adults of all ages, as well as chronic health conditions.
+These include:

 The Pfizer-BioNtech trial included 3,100 people with diabetes.
 It is an mRNA vaccine with 95 % effectiveness at preventing COVID with symptoms.